Privacy Policy - June 2026

 Third-party Service Providers

 Grofar engages trusted third-party service providers who may process personal data on our behalf.
-All service providers are bound by data processing agreements that ensure GDPR compliance.
+All service providers are bound by data processing agreements that ensure UK GDPR compliance.
 These providers fall into the following categories:

-• Analytics and Performance Monitoring: Services that help us understand website usage and system performance
+• Analytics and Performance Monitoring: Services that help us understand website usage and system performance.

-• Communication Services: Tools that facilitate customer and user communications, with appropriate data retention limits
+• Communication Services: Tools that facilitate customer and user communications, with appropriate data retention limits.

-• Marketing and Customer Management: Platforms that support our marketing activities and customer relationships
+• Marketing and Customer Management: Platforms that support our marketing activities and customer relationships.

-• Operational Support: Tools for internal business operations, feedback collection, and financial management
+• Operational Support: Tools for internal business operations, feedback collection, and financial management.

-We ensure all third-party providers maintain appropriate technical and organisational measures to protect personal data in accordance with GDPR requirements and ICO guidance.
+We ensure all third-party providers maintain appropriate technical and organisational measures to protect personal data in accordance with UK GDPR requirements and ICO guidance.

 Cookies